Lawsuits by Passengers Injured on a New Jersey Transit Bus

 Although minors who sustain injuries are relieved of the obligation to file a notice of claim within 90 days until their 18th birthday, it is nevertheless a good idea to promptly contact an experienced personal injury lawyer and file the notice of claim with a public entity.
 Notice is required at least six months before a lawsuit can be filed on behalf of a minor or infant plaintiff.

 If you or your loved one has been injured in an accident where a New Jersey Transit bus was involved, or in any other type of accident, you will need an experienced personal injury attorney to help you properly file a notice of claim.
-The legal team at Drazin and Warshaw has over 65 years helping clients who have been injured in New Jersey Transit accidents.
+The legal team at Drazin and Warshaw, P.C. has over 70 years helping clients who have been injured in New Jersey Transit accidents.
 Contact us today to discuss your legal options.